From Sting to Trulli - the celebrity winemakers

 • 42 hectares of vineyards

-• In 1975 Francis Ford Coppola took over part of the well-known wine producer Inglenook Estate, in 1995 the remaining acreage followed and the name was changed to Rubicon Estate Winery
+• Francis Ford Coppola took over part of the well-known wine producer Inglenook Estate in 1975, followed by the remaining acreage in 1995 and the renaming to Rubicon Estate Winery

 • Organic farming